 - Meditation is one of the most effective tools we have for entering The Gap.
 Most of the time, our mind is caught up in thoughts, emotions, and memories.
 Meditation takes you beyond the noise and into the stillness of consciousness.
 There are so many tools available today to help you quiet your busy mind and enter The Gap.

 - Reconnecting with Nature will open the portal to The Gap as it helps you quiet your mind.
 In nature, we experience the living connection to all of life and the connection to something bigger than ourselves.
-Widen The Gap by walking barefoot in nature and in the words of Tich Nhat Hanh “Walk as if you are kissing the Earth with your feet”.
+Widen The Gap by walking barefoot in nature and the words of Tich Nhat Hanh, “Walk as if you are kissing the Earth with your feet.”

-- Expressive Arts like painting, drawing, storytelling, intuitive writing, collaging, and art journaling allows us direct access to The Gap.
+- Expressive Arts like painting, drawing, storytelling, intuitive writing, collaging, and art journaling allow us to access The Gap.
 Here we can widen the gap as we work with symbols and imagery, our first and primary means of inner communication.